 In the case of the smaller company, the entrepreneur may be paying the bills, but the employee is taking the risk of putting their name on the credit card and seeing their score go down if a payment is late (conversely, if the payments aren't late, this can be a good way to build credit).
 It's a credit card that is, after all, in the employee's name, and the employee's good credit is helping the business leverage their money.
 And so in those cases the employee usually takes the reward spoils.

 If we're talking a corporate card with a major conglomerate, the employee has little argument that they deserve the rewards, but "most large companies will allow the employee to retain the reward benefits as a way to thank them for being on the road all the time," says Ulzheimer.
-But again, it's up to the employer, and there's enough anecdotal evidence out there to suggest that during the recession, some companies, at least midsized ones, were using rewards points for their own gain, as a way to stretch the company's dollar.
+But again, it's up to the employer, and there's enough anecdotal evidence out there to suggest that during the Great Recession, some companies, at least mid-sized ones, were using rewards points for their own gain, as a way to stretch the company's dollar.

 But the bottom line with a company credit card is that it's all about the bottom line; a credit card is about serving the greater good of the company and not the employee.
 If someone working for The Man gets some rewards, all the better, but that's a perk and not part of the job.
-But if you're tempted to use your company credit card like your own, better think twice and read this article again.
+So if you're tempted to use your company credit card like your own, better think twice and read this article again.